sudhakars10/zalando-ecommerce/README.md

 <li><b>Java 11 or higher:</b> Make sure Java is installed and JAVA_HOME is set.
 <li><b>Maven:</b> Ensure Maven is installed and added to your system's PATH.
 <li><b>Browser Drivers:</b> Download the appropriate WebDriver executables (e.g., ChromeDriver) and add them to your system's PATH.

+Note: The payment page can't be automated for the live 3rd party website as it's blocking the automation browser actions due to security reasons.
+Hence I created dummy assertions instead actual automation for this page alone.
+The rest of the pages are implemented with automation.